This guide explains how to connect to utilities in the UK and pay your bills, plus details of some of the main UK utilities companies.

 You are free to change supplier at any time, although if you have signed up to a certain period of time with a supplier and want to leave early, you may be charged.

 Changing suppliers of utilities in the UK is quite straightforward.
 You can normally do this online or over the phone.
 All you will need is your postcode.
-Additionally, some comparison sites allow you to change provider through their site.
+Additionally, some comparison sites allow you to change providers through their site.

 Electricity costs and tariffs in the UK

 You can choose from different payment plans, so it pays to shop around.
-Options include fixed monthly rates, capped rates, unit rates or prepaid meters (where you top up your supply using a key).
+Options include fixed monthly rates, capped rates, unit rates, or prepaid meters (where you top up your supply using a key).

 Each company has different plans which you can usually check on their website.
 Also, make use of comparison sites.

-Current average charges for electricity in the UK are 14.37p per kWh, which works out at an average of around 20p per day.
+The current average charges for electricity in the UK are 14.37p per kWh, which works out at an average of around 20p per day.
 In addition to this is the standing charge, which is a fixed fee you pay to your supplier regardless of electricity use, plus VAT.
-Companies usually charge in the region of between £75-150 a year standing charge.
+Companies usually charge in the region of between £75–150 a year standing charge.